CBC-UCONN/RNA-seq-with-reference-genome-and-annotation/README.md

 ## 2. Accessing the Data using SRA-Toolkit

-We will be downloading our data from the sequence-read-archives (SRA), a comprehensive collection of sequenced genetic data submitted to the NCBI by experimenters.
-The beauty of the SRA is the ease with which genetic data becomes accessible to any scientist with an internet connection, available for download in a variety of formats.
-Each run in the SRA has a unique identifier.
-The run may be downloaded using a module of software called the "sratoolkit" and its unique identifier.
-There are a variety of commands in the sratoolkit, which I invite you to investigate for yourself at https://www.ncbi.nlm.nih.gov/books/NBK158900/.
+Before we can get started, we need to get the data we're going to analyze.
+This dataset has been deposited in the [Sequence Read Archive (SRA)](https://www.ncbi.nlm.nih.gov/sra) at NCBI, a comprehensive collection of sequenced genetic data submitted by researchers.
+The beauty of the SRA is the ease with which genetic data becomes accessible to any scientist with an internet connection.
+Sets of sequences (usually all the sequences from a given sample within an experiment) in the SRA have a unique identifier.
+The set may be downloaded using a software module called the `sratoolkit`.
+There are a variety of commands in the `sratoolkit`, which I invite you to investigate for yourself at [here](https://www.ncbi.nlm.nih.gov/books/NBK158900/).

-The data may be accessed at the following web page: https://www.ncbi.nlm.nih.gov/bioproject/28084
+An overview of the project data can be viewed [here](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA280841/).

 LB2A : SRR1964642, SRR1964643
 LC2A : SRR1964644, SRR1964645